-nourable, and women are reckoned very serviceable in the management of the cattle and the household concerns, it is not probable that many are deterred from marriage from the fear of not being able to support a family.
-At the same time, as all wives are bought of their parents, it must sometimes be out of the power of the poorer classes to make the purchase.
-The Monk Rubruquis, speaking of this custom, says that, as parents keep all their daughters till they can sell them, their maids are sometimes very stale before they are married.† Among the Mahometan Tartars, female captives would supply the place of wives; but among the Pagan Tartars, who make but little use of slaves, the inability to buy wives must frequently operate on the poorer classes as a check to marriage, particularly as their price would be kept up by the practice of polygamy among the rich.§
+Droughts and unfavourable seasons have, in proportion to their frequency, the same effects as the winter.
+In Arabia51 and a great part of Tartary52 droughts are not uncommon; and if the periods of their return be not above six or eight years, the average population can never much exceed what the soil can support during these unfavourable times.
+This is true in every situation; but perhaps, in the shepherd state, man is peculiarly exposed to be affected by the seasons; and a great mortality of parent stock is an evil more fatal and longer felt than the failure of a crop of grain.
+Pallas and the other Russian travellers speak of epizooties as very common in these parts of the world.53 probable that many are deterred from marriage from the fear of not being able to support a family.
+54 At the same time, as all wives are bought of their parents, it must sometimes be out of the power of the poorer classes to make the purchase.
+The Monk Rubruquis, speaking of this custom; says that, as parents keep all their daughters till they can sell them; their maids are sometimes very stale before they are married.
+55 Among the Mahometan Tartars, female captives would supply the place of wives; 56 but among the Pagan Tartars, who make but little use of slaves, the inability to buy wives must frequently operate on the poorer classes as a check to marriage, particularly as their price would be kept up by the practice of polygamy among the rich.
+57